Sunday Breakfast with the Word 29th Week Ordinary Time of the Year B

 2. Our call is not to struggle for gains, power, money, and positions.
 But sometimes this is what we want.
 We want glory, power, etc. We want to rule, we want to be worshipped.

 Many acclaimed men of God, see themselves as the next God.
-We have forgotten our call to save lives to seek glory, wealth, honour, prosperity, wealth, popularity etc. We now compete on who is the richest.
+We have forgotten our call to save lives but now we are focusing on how to seek glory, wealth, honour, prosperity, wealth, popularity etc. We now compete on who is the richest.

 Our riches should come from the many souls we have saved.
 We are missing the road.